jalubiefemboja/jalubiefemboja.github.io/_posts/2024-08-09-CRYPTOGRAPHIC-FAILURE.md

-Because one of the most common applications of hashing algorithms is password hashing, unauthorised access can lead to data breach, financial losses, and so on.
+Because one of the most common applications of hashing algorithms is password hashing, unauthorised access could lead to data breach, financial losses, exposure of sensitive data, and so on, impacting everyone from individual users to international corporations and governmental organisations.
+For less security-intensive uses, such an algorithm could suffice, which is why MD5 is still about in the case of authenticating digital signatures or downloads via a checksum for example.
+The solution henceforth has been the implementation of increasingly stronger algorithms such as SHA-256, which produces a hash value twice as big and therefore yields a higher collision resistance.

-To clarify, a hashing function is cryptographic, but not “encryption” as such.

-The issue with MD5-based hashing algorithms is it makes it determinable, “cryptographically broken”

 ## Practical ##
-In the following PortSwigger exercise, there is an example of an MD5-based hashing algorithm which is
+In the following PortSwigger exercise, there is an example of an MD5-based hashing algorithm which is being used to store passwords in a way that is inappropriate for the context.
+How this is inappropriate will quickly become apparent as we walkthrough it. ​[4](#4)

-To do this, let’s do a PortSwigger exercise. ​[4](#4)

 ![wiener login]({{site.baseurl}}/assets/images/Picture20.png)